-- employee-related expenses, including compensation, benefits, share-based compensation and travel expenses; - external research and development expenses incurred under arrangements with third-parties, such as contract research organizations, investigational sites and consultants; - the cost of acquiring, developing and manufacturing clinical study materials; and - costs associated with preclinical and clinical activities and regulatory operations.
+- employee-related expenses, including compensation, benefits, share-based compensation and travel expenses; - external research and development expenses incurred under arrangements with third parties, such as contract research organizations, investigational sites and consultants, including costs associated with preclinical and clinical activities and regulatory operations; - the cost of acquiring, developing and manufacturing clinical study materials; and - · costs associated with preclinical and clinical activities and regulatory operations and activities.

-We expect our research and development expenses to continue to be significant over the next several years as we continue to develop existing product candidates such as AQST-108 and we expand our efforts to identify and develop or acquire additional product candidates and technologies.
+We expect our research and development expenses to continue to be significant over the next several years as we continue to seek to obtain U.S. marketing access for our Libervant product candidate and continue to develop existing product candidates such as AQST-108, AQST-305 and others, and we identify and develop or acquire additional product candidates and technologies.
 We may hire or engage additional skilled colleagues or third-parties to perform these activities, conduct clinical trials and ultimately seek regulatory approvals for any product candidate that successfully completes those clinical trials.